Other Names for this Disease

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.

-- The MAGIC Foundation provides information about hypophosphatasia at the following link:
+- The MAGIC Foundation has an information page about hypophosphatasia.

 - Medscape Reference provides information on this topic.
 You may need to register to view the medical textbook, but registration is free.